Iasa-Global/btabok/pages/btabok_overview/design_overview_1.md

 2. Options, Options, Options – So Many Choices

-3. Deceptive Decision Making – Why Agile Architecture is so Hard
+3. Decision Rights Rule the World – Why Agile Architecture is so Hard (Coming Soon)

+4. From Cornflower Blue Buttons to Architecturally Significant Requirements

-4. Views and *BEYOND* – Thinking, Facilitating, and Communicating
+5. Views and *BEYOND* – Thinking, Facilitating, and Communicating

-5. I Like Patterns – Patterns, Reference Models, and Conformance
+6. I Like Patterns – Patterns, Reference Models, and Conformance

-6. Assessments, Tests, and Chasing Perfection – How Governance and Architecture are Different
+7. Assessments, Tests, and Chasing Perfection – How Governance and Assessment are Different